InvoicePlane/ip-lrvl-v2-arch/README.md

 #### :warning: This is the official development repository for InvoicePlane 2

-If you want to help developing please contact us directly or [request an invite](https://invoiceplane-slack.herokuapp.com/) for our Slack chat.
+If you want to help developing please read the Contribution Guide located in CONTRIBUTING.md.
+You may also [request an invite](https://invoiceplane-slack.herokuapp.com/) for our Slack chat.

 ===